Parks and Outdoors

 Banpo Hangang Park

-Banpo Hangang Park is a park located on the southern side of the Han River.
+Banpo Hangang Park is a park located on the southern side of the Hangang River.
 Most people visit this park to see the Banpo Bridge Rainbow Fountain show.
 The bridge is a well known tourist attraction and the longest fountain bridge in the world.
+The bridge measures in at 1,140 meters (3,740 feet).

 Cheonho Park